John Barker Church: Return to England

-After the war from 1783 until 1785, Church and his family lived in Paris while he performed his duties as a U.S. envoy to the French government.
+After the war, Church and his family lived in Paris from 1783 until 1785 while he performed his duties as a U.S. envoy to the French government.
 After briefly returning to America in 1785, Church and his family left for England the same year.
 In 1788, the Churches bought the Verney property at Wendover so that he could run for Parliament, which he did in 1790, when he was elected a Member of Parliament for Wendover.
 Prior to his election, he was involved with the Marquis de la Luzerne, the French ambassador in some unsuccessful stock speculation during the Nootka Crisis, a dispute between Great Britain and Spain.

 Member of Parliament

 In December 1790, during his time in Parliament, he voted to approve Prime Minister William Pitt's plan to pay off the debts incurred in rearmament, after having previously been against the government on the Spanish convention.
 After his vote, he suggested the government should investigate the great amount of money held by trustees of public lands, himself included, not being utilized rather than interfere with unpaid Bank dividends.
 The Prime Minister thanked him for highlighting the issue.
 In 1791, William Curtis raised the issue again with a motion for inquiry into the trustees of Ramsgate harbour over their possession of funds.
 Church was appointed to the select committee as he supported the idea.

 In 1791, he voted in favor of the unsuccessful attempt to repeal the Test Act in Scotland.
 Also in 1791 and again in 1792, he voted with the opposition in the Oczakov debates concerning the Russian occupation of the Turkish port of Ochakiv on the Black Sea.
 In 1793, he joined the Friends of the People and voted for Grey's motion for inquiry into parliamentary reform, which did not achieve success until 1832.
 In December 1792, he voted against his fellow Whig, and party leader, Charles Fox's Libel amendment, but opposed the French war.
 Thereafter, Church regularly voted with the Foxite minority for the rest of his parliamentary career.

 In 1795, Church was described part of "a party of English Jacobins" who if acted upon their statements, would be "compromised to the extreme," by Gouverneur Morris, the former American minister to France.
 In 1794, he tried with Fox, to stall discussions of an emigration bill in the House.
 In 1795, Church defended the proceedings at the Middlesex County meeting that was called to petition against the proposed legislation that he deemed repressive.
 Church was known for his hospitality of French émigrés after the Reign of Terror, paying for Talleyrand's journey and tour of America, and being involved in an attempt to free the Marquis de Lafayette from prison.
 By 1796, he sold his property at Wendover to the Right Hon.
 Robert, Lord Carrington, and retired from the House of Commons.